profile picture

 2016 › June

 • Whereas most of the networks I regularly use (home, work, hackerspace, events, …) provide native IPv6 connectivity, sometimes I’m in a legacy-only network, e.g. when tethering via my phone on some mobile providers.
 By far the most common IPv6-only service I use these days is SSH to my computer(s) at home.
-Read more →
+On philosophical grounds, I refuse to set up a dynamic DNS record and port-forwardings, so the alternative I use is either Miredo or tunneling through a dual-stacked machine.
+For the latter, I used to use the following SSH config: Read more →

 2016 › May

 • Context For the last 3 years I’ve used the hardware described in my 2012 article.
 In order to drive a hi-dpi display, I needed to install an nVidia graphics card, since only the nVidia hardware/software supported multi-tile displays requiring MST (Multiple Stream Transport) such as the Dell UP2414Q.
+While I’ve switched to a Viewsonic VX2475Smhl-4K in the meantime, I still needed a recent-enough DisplayPort output that could deliver 3840x2160@60Hz.
+This is not the case for the Intel Core i7-2600K’s integrated GPU, so I needed to stick with the nVidia card.
 Read more →

 2016 › March